 Roşia Montană, the site of the Project, is a deeply and visibly scarred and polluted area that has been mined for almost 2,000 years, including by the Romanian State from the early 1960s to 2006.
 Given Roşia Montană's remote location, scarred landscape, polluted waterways, and poor infrastructure, a significant mining project offered the only viable means of attracting the capital to address the remediation needs of the area.
 In this context, the Group committed to invest millions of dollars to tackle such legacy pollution problems and, as described in previous reports, it invested in a pilot water treatment facility to demonstrate the Group's commitment to such remediation activities.
+The Group was also committed to the implementation of an integrated environmental management system and the planting of 1000 hectares of new forest.
 In addition, in responding to the challenges of climate change the Group has over the years carried out numerous reviews to reduce the energy intensity of the proposed operations, as well as exploring the utilisation of renewable energy technologies as a means to reduce the carbon footprint of the Project.